-Scope Depth Community Sport Increase the number of outcomes/criteria trained and evaluated to a minimum of 4 Evaluation of a minimum of 4 outcomes to the standard one level above that as outcomes defined at core Instruction - Increase the number of outcomes/criteria Evaluation of a minimum of 3 outcomes Beginners trained and evaluated to a minimum of 3 outcomes to the standard one level above that as defined at core Instruction - Increase the number of outcomes/criteria Evaluation of a minimum of 4 outcomes Intermediate trained and evaluated to a minimum of 4 to the standard one level above that as Performers outcomes defined at core Instruction - Increase the number of outcomes/criteria Evaluation of a minimum of 5 outcomes Advanced trained and evaluated to a minimum of 5 to the standard one level above that as Performers outcomes defined at core Competition - Increase the number of outcomes/criteria Evaluation of a minimum of 4 outcomes Introduction trained and evaluated to all 7 outcomes to the standard one level above that as defined at core
+Scope Depth Community Sport Increase the number of outcomes/criteria trained and evaluated to a minimum of 4 outcomes Evaluation of a minimum of 4 outcomes to the standard one level above that as defined at core Instruction - Beginners Increase the number of outcomes/criteria trained and evaluated to a minimum of 3 outcomes Evaluation of a minimum of 3 outcomes to the standard one level above that as defined at core Instruction - Intermediate Performers Increase the number of outcomes/criteria trained and evaluated to a minimum of 4 outcomes Evaluation of a minimum of 4 outcomes to the standard one level above that as defined at core Instruction - Advanced Performers Increase the number of outcomes/criteria trained and evaluated to a minimum of 5 outcomes Evaluation of a minimum of 5 outcomes to the standard one level above that as defined at core Competition - Introduction Increase the number of outcomes/criteria trained and evaluated to all 7 outcomes Evaluation of a minimum of 4 outcomes to the standard one level above that as defined at core

-- Designing the tools for the standardized review process in consultation with NCCP partners. - Ensuring that the CAP review process and criteria are published and publicly available. - Selecting the CAP review committee or having a designate select the review committee. - Ensuring that the results of an NSO CAP review is provided to that NSO, and is publicly available on request. - ☐ Ensuring that the review is based on criteria organized in the Context Approval Review Tool. - □ Developing the evaluation of the Make Ethical Decisions outcome. - ☐ Ensuring that the evaluation requirements for the Make Ethical Decisions outcome are publicly accessible in both official languages on the official CAC website. - □ Developing the evaluation process framework and templates. - Publishing the requirements in a context-specific NCCP Evaluation Toolkit. - Promoting the value of gradation to the sport community and general public.
+- Designing the tools for the standardized review process in consultation with NCCP partners. - Ensuring that the CAP review process and criteria are published and publicly available. - Selecting the CAP review committee or having a designate select the review committee. - Ensuring that the results of an NSO CAP review is provided to that NSO, and is publicly available on request. - Ensuring that the review is based on criteria organized in the Context Approval Review Tool. - Developing the evaluation of the Make Ethical Decisions outcome. - Ensuring that the evaluation requirements for the Make Ethical Decisions outcome are publicly accessible in both official languages on the official CAC website. - Developing the evaluation process framework and templates. - Publishing the requirements in a context-specific NCCP Evaluation Toolkit. - Promoting the value of gradation to the sport community and general public.

-Within the context-specific requirements and minimum NCCP evaluation standards.
+Within the context-specific requirements and minimum NCCP evaluation standards,

-- □ Determining the specific outcomes, criteria, and evidences to be evaluated for gradation certification. - □ Determining and designing the evaluation processes required for gradation certification. - □ Determining the minimum requirements for Coach Evaluators, and training those Coach Evaluators to conduct the evaluation process.
+- Determining the specific outcomes, criteria, and evidences to be evaluated for gradation certification. - Determining and designing the evaluation processes required for gradation certification. - Determining the minimum requirements for Coach Evaluators, and training those Coach Evaluators to conduct the evaluation process.

-- Designing the training events to support the evaluation standards required for gradation certification. - □ Determining the minimum requirements for Learning Facilitators, and training those Learning Facilitators to provide the required training events. - ☐ Implementation of all requirements found in the CAP review tool for gradation. - Promoting the value of gradation to their sport community.
+- Designing the training events to support the evaluation standards required for gradation certification. - Determining the minimum requirements for Learning Facilitators, and training those Learning Facilitators to provide the required training events. - Implementation of all requirements found in the CAP review tool for gradation. - Promoting the value of gradation to their sport community.